esystemsdev/configuration/README.md

 1. **Download the Setup Script to C:\Setup folder**:
    - Download the [SetupDeveloperEnv.ps1](https://github.com/esystemsdev/configuration/blob/main/SetupDeveloperEnv.ps1) script from GitHub.
    - Download the [SetupDeveloperEnv.yaml](https://github.com/esystemsdev/configuration/blob/main/SetupDeveloperEnv.yaml) script from GitHub.
+   - Download the [SetupGitEnv.ps1](https://github.com/esystemsdev/configuration/blob/main/SetupGitEnv.ps1) script from GitHub.
-   - Download the [SetupDeveloperEnv.yaml](https://github.com/esystemsdev/configuration/blob/main/SetupGitEnv.ps1) script from GitHub.
+   - Download the [OnboardDeveloper.ps1](https://github.com/esystemsdev/configuration/blob/main/OnboardDeveloper.ps1) script from GitHub.
 2. **Run the Script**:
    - Run the script with administrator rights.
 Open PowerShell as an administrator and navigate to the location of the script.
    - Execute the script: